flitz-js/errors/README.md

 run();
 ```

-A possible result could be (the `Show all frames` has to checked btw.):
+A possible result could be (the `Show all frames` was checked when took screenshot btw.):

 ![screenshot #1](./assets/screenshot.jpg)